ollipekka/gdx-soundboard/README.md

 gdx-soundboard
 ==============

-## Supports: ogg, wav and mp3.

-## Information
+### Information
-libgdx soundboard for event based music.
+Create event-based transitions for your libgdx games.
+Define your sound clips as events and then add transitions from and to other elements to them.

 Consists of:
-* A tool to create your events and transitions that exports json.
-* A library to play music based on transitions that imports json.
+- A library that imports and exports JSON.

-Planned transitions:
+- A tool that lets you define events and transitions.

+### Supports:

+Standard libgdx formats: ogg, wav and mp3.

+Supported effects:
-* Fade in / fade out
+- Fade in / out
-* Match position (for looped sounds)
+- Match position
+- Stop / Play (default)

+### Contribute

+Need an effect?
+Want to fix a bug?
+Report an issue or create a pull request!

+### ToDo
+* HTMl5 Demo
+* Framework neutral export
-* Conditional transitions.
+* UI tweaks.